1. Core Ethical Principles

 1.1 Transparency and Best Practice

-IJMRMA complies with the Principles of Transparency and Best Practice in Scholarly Publishing, jointly endorsed by COPE, DOAJ, OASPA, and WAME.
+GMR complies with the Principles of Transparency and Best Practice in Scholarly Publishing, jointly endorsed by COPE, DOAJ, OASPA, and WAME.

 1.2 Authorship and Contributorship